All you need to know

 For the candidate

-- The applicant must be eligible to register as a postdoctoral fellow at the supervisor’s institution on the funding start date;
+- You must be eligible to register as a postdoctoral fellow at HEC Montreal, Polytechnique Montréal, Université de Montréal, McGill University or Université Laval, on the funding start date;

-- The candidate must have submitted his/her doctoral thesis by the start date of funding;
+- You must have submitted your doctoral thesis by the start date of funding;

 For the professor (supervisor)

-- You must be a faculty member at one of the Campus Montréal institutions: HEC Montréal, Polytechnique Montréal or Université de Montréal;
+- You must be a faculty member at one of the following institutions: HEC Montréal, Polytechnique Montréal, Université de Montréal, McGill University or Université Laval, at the time of the start of funding.

 - If you meet the preceding criteria and are the PhD candidate’s thesis director or co-director, you are also eligible.